 We recently recorded an epic edition of our weekly SoulBack R&B Podcast with special guests 112.
 So much ground was covered with Mike and Slim of the group during the candid hour long conversation, and one of the most exciting pieces of news to come out of that is they’re working on a new EP.

-In case you’re unaware at this point, Q. Parker and Daron have left the group, and 112 is down to two members.
+In case you’re unaware at this point, Q. Parker and Daron have left the group, and 112 is down to two members, just Slim and Mike.
 The group has continued to tour, and even recently released the new single called “Tonight”.

 Following the positive response to that single, the group have now decided to release a full project.
 Read below as Mike reveals details of the upcoming EP, and be sure to listen to the full podcast to hear more of our discussion with the group.